Kitware/SMTK/doc/userguide/attribute/concepts.rst

     for examples);
-  * specifying locations where input and output files are located during the export process (SMTK's simulation subsystem creates an attribute system for this purpose); and
+  * specifying locations where input and output files are located during the export process (SMTK's simulation subsystem creates an attribute collection for this purpose); and
-  * defining operations that can be performed on a geometric model (SMTK's geometric modeling system uses an attribute system to hold definitions for each modeling operation that can be performed by each of its modeling kernels).
+  * defining operations that can be performed on a geometric model (SMTK's geometric modeling system uses an attribute collection to hold definitions for each modeling operation that can be performed by each of its modeling kernels).